kavia-common/travel-planner-pro-139250-139259/travel_planner_frontend/INTEGRATIONS.md

 # Free/Open API Integrations

 This frontend uses only free, open APIs.
 Please respect each provider's usage policies and rate limits.
+There are no authentication screens in this app.

 APIs used:
 - OpenStreetMap Nominatim (Geocoding/Search)